atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 - Execute SQL functions restore_stats() or restore\_\<restore_unit\>\_stats()

 DETAILS
-- Resotore a backuped statistics for the specified objects.
+- Restore a backuped statistics for the specified objects.
 Planner continues to see the same statistics for others.
 There are following two ways to specify a backup.

 - Backup ID
     - By invoking the function restore_stats() with a backup ID, the backup with the ID is restored.
 It is the simplest way to restore a whole backup when you take backups in units of database or schema.
-The backup ID is unique within a database so make sure use a backup ID of the right database.
+The backup ID is unique within a database so make sure to use a backup ID of the right database.
 - Object type and timestamp
     - By invoking the SQL function restore\_\<restore_unit\>\_stats() with a timestamp, the statistics of the all objects in the specfied unit are restored from the latest backup of each object before the specified time.
 Planner sees the "real" statistics for the objects that don't have a backup before the time.
 This method is useful when you are taking statistics backups by smaller units and it is difficult to identify a set of backup IDs to restore the status at a certain time.
 - Restore implies "lock" of statistics.
 No need of explicit lock of statitics after restoration.